AHAMask: Reliable Task Specification for Large Audio Language Models without Instructions: Introduction

 A prominent advantage of these LALMs is their unified framework of processing all kinds of audio information.
 Here, instructions play a key role in specifying the task of such LALMs.
 With a unified surface, LALMs can give answers to different audio traits, e.g. spoken content, speaker gender, identity, emotion, or even complex audio and music events, only by changing the instructions.

-However, the flexibility of natural language also brings the risk of \textbf{instruction sensitivity}.
+However, the flexibility of natural language also brings the risk of \textbf{prompt sensitivity}.
 Even targeted at a specific task, LALMs can still exhibit a large degree of sensitivity to provided instructions, even when these instructions have identical task requirements but only differ in linguistic forms or template specifications.
 This sensitivity poses a significant challenge for LALMs, impacting both their ability to {accurately follow instructions and maintain consistent task performance}~\cite{peng2024survey}.
 This problem is also a consensus in the broader LLM research field.
-However, for LALMs, limited effort has been devoted to benchmarking instruction sensitivity, let alone addressing it.
+However, for LALMs, limited effort has been devoted to benchmarking prompt sensitivity, let alone addressing it.

-Since instructions are expected control the functionality of LALMs, we choose to directly control the functionality inside the Transformer~\cite{vaswani2017attention} structure of LALMs instead.
-This relates to the general explainability and functional partitioning of decoder-only Transformers, which have been particularly a trending research topic for text LLMs.
+Since instructions are expected to control the functionality of LALMs, we choose to directly control the functionality inside the Transformer~\cite{vaswani2017attention} structure of LALMs instead.
+This relates to the general explainability and functional partitioning of decoder-only Transformers, which have been a trending research topic for text LLMs.
 Recently, \citet{han2025heads} finds that simply masking certain attention heads in LLMs leads to specific task functionalities without instructions.
 This selective attention head masking mechanism does not apply any modification to the model parameters, revealing the fundamental existence of ``functional pathway'' among the attention heads.
-However, this discovery is limited to only the text modality instead of multi-modal LLMs like LALMs.
-Since audio understanding itself stands as a different functionality of perceiving physical signals, it is worth exploring whether there exist similar properties in LALMs.
+However, this discovery is limited only to narrow applications in the text modality instead of multi-modal LLMs like LALMs.
+The acoustic functionalities in LALMs are fundamentally distinct from those of text LLMs, requiring a focus on multimodal alignment between continuous signals and discrete textual spaces, together with the comprehension of paralinguistic and non-linguistic information.
+Therefore, it is worth investigating whether similar properties exist in LALMs.